Sint Eustatius: Archaeology

 Due to its turbulent history, Sint Eustatius is rich in archaeological sites.
 Nearly 300 sites have been documented.
 The island is said to have the highest concentration of archaeological sites of any area of comparable size.
-In the 1920s, J.P.B.
-Josselin de Jong conducted archaeological research into Saladoid sites on the island and in the 1980s a great deal of research was done by archaeologist Aad Versteeg of Leiden University.
+In the 1920s, J. P. B. de Josselin de Jong conducted archaeological research into Saladoid sites on the island and in the 1980s a great deal of research at the Golden Rock site was done by archaeologist Aad Versteeg of Leiden University.
 Around 1981, under the direction of archaeologist Norman F. Barka, the College of William & Mary in Williamsburg, Virginia also started archaeological research on Sint Eustatius.
 The documented archaeological sites include prehistoric sites, plantations, military sites, commercial trading sites (including shipwrecks), and urban sites (churches, government buildings, cemeteries, residences).
 The St. Eustatius Center for Archaeological Research (SECAR) has been conducting archaeological research on the island since 2004 including excavations at the Godet African Burial Ground and the Golden Rock African Burial Ground.

 In June 2021, SECAR became involved in protests against excavations at the 18th-century burial ground Golden Rock on the island.
 The Ubuntu Connected Front and other concerned citizens of Sint Eustatius denounced the non-involvement of the community in the excavation process through a petition and letters to the government.
 The majority of the population on St. Eustatius are of African descent.
 Participation in cultural heritage, i.e. involving the community whose ancestors are being excavated, is good practice in contemporary archaeology.
 Archaeological excavations on St. Eustatius apparently fall under the old Monuments Act for the BES islands that is very brief on these issues.
 The 2016 Dutch Heritage Act offers more protection for cultural heritage.
-The Committee on Kingdom Relations asked Secretary of State Raymond Knops questions about the matter.
-A Statia Heritage and Research Commission (SHRC) set up by the government of St. Eustatius is investigating the allegations of the protest groups and should come up with recommendations.
+The Committee on Kingdom Relations asked State Secretary Raymond Knops questions about the matter.
+The Statia Heritage and Research Commission (SHRC) set up by the government of St. Eustatius investigated the allegations of the protest groups and published its report in January 2022.

-Demography
+Demographics

 Population

-As of January 2019, the population was 3,138, with a population density of 150 inhabitants per square kilometre.
+As of January 2025, the population was 3,270, with a population density of 154 inhabitants per square kilometre.

+The majority of Sint Eustatius is of African descent, with minorities of European and Asian descent also present.
+Around 20 nationalities live on the island as well.